Divorce Litigation or Divorce Mediation – What Are My Options?

 - Your spouse pressured you to accept unfavorable divorce terms.

 Litigation is stressful without strong legal representation at your side to help advocate for you in a divorce.
 Litigation almost always takes longer to resolve than mediation, which is something to keep in mind when determining how you would like to proceed.
+If you can't choose between litigation vs mediation for your divorce, reach out to our divorce mediators and lawyers at Gille Kaye Law Group, PC.

-Is Mediation or Litigation Right for Me?
+Divorce Mediation or Divorce Litigation: Which Is Right for Me?

 Divorce isn’t easy, and as experienced lawyers, we have seen it firsthand time and time again.
 With our guidance, we can help you determine how to proceed with your divorce: either through mediation or litigation, or starting with mediation first.
 Even if you have an uncontested divorce, keep in mind that divorce involves weighty decisions with long-lasting consequences.
 Because of this, it’s crucial to ensure you plan every step thoughtfully and with proper guidance.